 Rome’s largest part (180 hectare), located atop Gianicolo Hill, is curiously neglected by tour groups.
 Its beautiful French-style gardens and huge villa are popular with Romans for late afternoon walks.
 It’s a great alternative if you’ve already visited the Villa Borghese gardens.
 Admire the fountains carved into the faces of the theatre statues.
 Villa Doria Pamphili, entrance at Via Aurelia Antica, west of Trastevere.

 9. Roman Protestant Cemetery

 Built in the early 18th century, this cemetery was built only for the bodies of foreign non-Catholics who could not be buried on Roman soil.
 It’s a haven of peace away from the commotion of the Roman streets.
-Here lay English poets Shelley and Keats.
+Here lie English poets Shelley and Keats.
 Protestant Cemetery in Rome, Via Caio Cestio 6, metro Piramide.
 Open daily from 9:00 until 17:00, Sundays from 9:00 until 13:00.

 10. Appia Antica

 Want to experience more cities off the beaten path?
-Check out our secret and unusual guides London, Berlin and other destinations around the world.
+Check out our secret and unusual guides to London, Berlin and other destinations around the world.